 When it was established in 1962, it was Thailand's sole national park, which would now make it the oldest.
 The park covers an area of over 2,000 square kilometres (770 square miles) and stretches over the four provinces of Saraburi, Nakhon Nayok, Prachin Buri and Nakhon Ratchasima.
 In 1982 it was listed as an ASEAN Heritage site.

-Booking your tour from this page would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I might continue giving you a lot more new Thailand travel information.
+Booking your tour from this page would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I can continue giving you a lot more Thailand travel information.